akm-xdd/100-days-challenge/README.md

 Current Goal: Do my module uploads on time

+Updates:

-Updates: The challenge is almost at midway.
+1. The challenge is almost at midway.
 I became irregular due to end semester exams.
 Day 1 to 39 was hell of a ride.
 From Day 39-47, I learned core Javascript and Bootstrap.
 From day 48, I am onwards to backend development for a while.

+2. Day 57-59 included learning MySQL.
+I have skipped these days in the repo.
+Onwards to MySQL and NodeJS connectivity.

 How to use?
 Download individual folders rather than the entire repo.
 Open in VS Code.
 Go Live and start editing